electricimp/Promise/README.md

     });
 ```

-Passing null as a handler corresponds to the default behaviour of passing any
-values through to the next available `onFulfilled` handler, or throwing
-exceptions throwing to the next available `onRejected` handler.
+Passing null as a handler corresponds to the default behaviour of passing any values through to the next available `onFulfilled` handler, or throwing exceptions throwing to the next available `onRejected` handler.

-__NB__ that just as if no `onFulfilled` handlers are registered the last value
-returned will be ignored, if no `onRejected` handlers are registered any
+__NB__ that just as if no `onFulfilled` handlers are registered the last value returned will be ignored, if no `onRejected` handlers are registered any
-exceptions that occur within a promise executor or handler function will __NOT__
-be caught and will be silently ignored.
+exceptions that occur within a promise executor or handler function will __NOT__ be caught and will be silently ignored.
 Thus it is prudent to always add the
 following line at then end of your promise chains:

 ```squirrel
 .fail(server.error.bindenv(server));
 ```

-### .fail()
+### .fail(*onRejected*)

-`.fail(onRejected)`

-Adds handler for rejection.
+The *.fail()* method allows the developer to provide an *onRejection* function.
 Equivalent to `.then(null, onRejected)`.

 ```squirrel
 myPromise